gsgalloway/agar-io-driver/README.md

 Then `pip install -r requirements.txt`.
 Ignore the warnings.

 ## Use
 The driver uses Burp Suite to inject a few hooks into the agar client code to make automated interaction feasible.
-A copy of `burp` and its dependencies is included with this project.
+A copy of `burp` and its dependencies is included with this project

 First run: